 \section{Abstract}

 The univariate Ehrhart and $h^*$-polynomials of lattice polytopes have been widely studied.
-We describe methods from toric geometry for computing multivariate versions of volume, Ehrhart and $h^*$-polynomials of lattice polytropes, which are both tropically and classically convex.
+We describe methods from toric geometry for computing multivariate versions of volume, Ehrhart and $h^*$-polynomials of lattice polytropes, which are both tropically and classically convex, and are also known as alcoved polytopes of type $A$.
 These algorithms are applied to all polytropes of dimensions $2,3$ and $4$, yielding a large class of integer polynomials.
 We give a complete combinatorial description of the coefficients of volume polynomials of $3$-dimensional polytropes in terms of regular central subdivisions of the fundamental polytope.
 Finally, we provide a partial characterization of the analogous coefficients in dimension $4$.